Do you have questions about the TASC Test Assessing Secondary Completion™? We’re here to answer them.

 Where can I access TASC test sample items?

 TASC test assesses five subjects: Reading/Language Arts, Writing, Mathematics, Science, and Social Studies.
-The CTB team has created sample test items to help familiarize test takers with the kinds of items they’ll be asked.
+The DRC team has created sample test items to help familiarize test takers with the kinds of items they’ll be asked.
 The best way to get an idea of what will be asked on TASC test is to take a closer look at some of the sample TASC test questions.
 This will give you a better idea of what to expect on the test.

 What are the Pass Scores for the TASC Test?